Sarmad426/Generative-AI/0-AI-ML-Basics/3-Data-Science/types-of-data/Readme.md

 ### 4. **Temporal Data**

-- Temporal data represents date and time values, allowing for analysis of trends and patterns over time.
+- Temporal data represents date and time values.
 Examples include timestamps, dates, and time durations.

 ### 5. **Boolean Data**

-- Boolean data consists of binary values that represent true or false conditions.
+- Binary values that represent true or false conditions.
 It is commonly used for binary classification tasks and logical operations.

 ### 6. **Text Data**